 Optimistic nihilism is the ability of a person to create his own meaning after fully accepting that the universe is a large place of meaninglessness.

 It might seem scary and depressing, but it is not.
 Quite the contrary, it’s the thing that sets you free.
 Optimistic nihilism removes all obligations that society tries to impose on you and helps you reshape your life.
 In simple terms, you realize that you can be everything you want to be.
 And more importantly, it also means that you shouldn’t be the things you don’t want to be.

-Starting a family, prophesying a faith, working a 9 to 5 job, and living in the same city for the rest of your life are all considered normal.
+Starting a family, prophesying a faith, working a 9 to 5 job, having the same habits as everyone else around you, and living in the same city for the rest of your life are all considered normal.
 Even mandatory.
 But these things won’t get you extra points when you finally disengage from your body.
 These are just things we do to fit in.
 Not that they are bad per se.
 They are bad if we’re doing them only to make others, not necessarily ourselves, happy.

 “Since I only get one shot in life,” says the optimistic nihilist, “why don’t I play it on my terms?”
 After all, all suffering, all humiliation will eventually be forgotten once you’re gone.